kazuki0216/Favors/README.md

 # Favors
-An easy way for individuals to post favors and others to contribute for compensation.
+An app for individuals to post simple or big favors and for others to get an opportunity to make some money in the side!

 Techstack;
 Frontend: